“The Atlas of the Island of Ireland: Mapping Social and Economic Change,” Publication by ICLRD, 2008 and 2015

 Related I2UD Projects

-“Geographic Information Systems: The Spatial Dimension of Urban Information Management,” Early GIS Research Paper by Dr. François Vigier, Jonathan Corson-Rikert, and Joy Hecht, July 1989
+“Geographic Information Systems: The Spatial Dimension of Urban Information Management,” Early GIS Research Paper by François Vigier, Jonathan Corson-Rikert, and Joy Hecht, 1989

 Abstract

-The paper “Geographic Information Systems: The Spatial Dimension of Urban Information Management” was written in July 1989 by François Vigier, Jonathan Corson-Rikert, and Joy Hecht under the Unit for Housing and Urbanization at the Harvard University Graduate School of Design.
+The paper “Geographic Information Systems: The Spatial Dimension of Urban Information Management” was written in July 1989 by François Vigier, Jonathan Corson-Rikert, and Joy Hecht under the Unit for Housing and Urbanization at Harvard University’s Graduate School of Design.

 The report reviews the emerging field of Geographic Information Systems (GIS) in 1989, and summarizes its administrative and technical applications.
-It discusses information systems in urban management, the development of computer mapping and geographic information systems, the use of GIS in urban management, the management of streets and utilities, and potential system expansions for the technology.
+It discusses the use of information systems in urban management, the development of computer mapping and geographic information systems, the management of streets and utilities, and potential system expansions for the technology.

 [Excerpt: “Geographic Information Systems: The Spatial Dimension of Urban Information Management,” July 1989, p.
 2]